BlackhawkZZH/Jetson-ollama-openwebui-deployment/README.md

 4. Refresh the OpenWeb UI

-   Once the model is installed, refresh the OpenWeb UI at `YOUR_SERVER_IP:3000`.
+   Once the model is installed, refresh the Open WebUI at `YOUR_SERVER_IP:3000`.
 The newly downloaded model should now appear in the interface.